any-docs/css/content/reference/properties/text-decoration-inset/index.md

 The `auto` value does not have the same effect as the initial value `0`.
 Setting `text-decoration-inset` to `0` causes there to be no space between decorations.

-The `text-decoration-inset` property is not inherited, and it is not a constituent property of the {{cssxref("text-decoration")}} shorthand.
+The `text-decoration-inset` property is not inherited, and it is not a constituent property of the `text-decoration` shorthand.

 ## Formal definition